Learning Concept Embeddings for Efficient Bag-of-Concepts Densification: Experiments

-Results of coarse-grained classification are presented in Table 4.
+Results of coarse-grained classification are presented in Table \ref{20ng-coarse}.
 Classification at the top level is easier than the fine-grained level.
-Nevertheless, as with fine-grained classification, ESA still peaks with a few hundred dimensions of the sparse BOC vector.
-Both the CRC \& 3C models achieve equal performance to ESA at very few dimensions ($\le\!6$).
-Densification using the CRC model embeddings still performs the best on both tasks.
-Interestingly, the 3C model gives very close F1 scores to the CRC model at less dimensions (@4 with \emph{Sport} vs. \emph{Politics}, and @60 with \emph{Sport} vs. \emph{Religion}) indicating its competitive advantage when computational cost is a decisive criteria.
-The 3C model, still performs better than ESA, WE$_{max}$, and WE$_{hung}$ on both tasks.
+Nevertheless, as with fine-grained classification, ESA still peaks with a few hundred dimensions of the sparse BoC vector.
+Both the CRX \& CCX models achieve equal performance to ESA at very few dimensions ($\le\!6$).
+Densification using the CRX model embeddings still performs the best on both tasks.
+Interestingly, the CCX model gives very close F1 scores to the CRX model at less dimensions (@4 with \emph{Sport} vs. \emph{Politics}, and @60 with \emph{Sport} vs. \emph{Religion}) indicating its competitive advantage when training computational cost is a decisive criteria.
+The CCX model, still performs better than ESA, WE$_{max}$, and WE$_{hung}$ on both tasks.

+Bootstrapping did not improve the results on this task significantly (if any).
+As we can notice in Table \ref{20ng-coarse}, the accuracy without bootstrapping is already high indicating that the initial prototype vector (centroid) of each class is representative enough of the instances to be classified.

-Figure 2 shows F1 scores of coarse-grained classification when varying the \# of BOC dimensions used for densification.
-The same pattern of achieving near-peak performance at very few dimensions recur with the CRC \& 3C models.
-ESA using the sparse BOC vectors achieves low F1 up until few hundred dimensions are considered.
+Figure \ref{20ng-coarse-fig} shows F1 scores of coarse-grained classification when varying the \# of BoC dimensions used for densification.
+The same pattern of achieving \emph{near-peak performance} at very few dimensions recur with the CRX \& CCX models.
+ESA using the sparse BoC vectors achieves low F1 up until few hundred dimensions are considered.
 Even with the costly WE$_{max}$ and WE$_{hung}$ densifications, performance sometimes decreases.